 Microsoft’s spreadsheet program, Excel, is the most widely-used planning software for companies.
 From breaking down costs, to displaying complicated financing models with graphics and diagrams, the Office software makes it possible to design and process a diverse array of complicated graphics.
 And there’s also hope for those looking for a way to avoid paying a hefty price for a complete Office package: some free-of-charge alternative programs fulfill most of Microsoft Excel’s common functions, differing from the conventional user interface ever so slightly in terms of both structure and design.

 The freeware and open source alternatives offer one important advantage: they’re available for a comparable price, and in some cases, are also continually maintained.
 But what options are out there?
 And what can they do when stacked up against the market leader?
 In the following paragraphs, we’ll lay out 5 practical programs.

-Use Excel to create spreadsheets and organize your data - included in all Office 365 package!
+Use Excel to create spreadsheets and organize your data - included in all Microsoft 365 package!

 - Calc—the OpenOffice solution

 - Gnumeric – a sleek tool trimmed down to the bare necessities

 - Excel—universal power tool or complacent market leader?

 Calc—the OpenOffice solution